37th Division (United Kingdom): History

+Members of the 8th (Service) Battalion, East Lancashire Regiment in the front line at Foncquevilliers, France, 1915.

 The division's unusual composition – the majority of higher-numbered New Army divisions were created from weakly officered Pals battalions and lacked any cadre of experienced soldiers – meant that its training at Cholderton in Hampshire proceeded rapidly, and the 37th Division moved to Saint-Omer in France in July 1915, months earlier than other divisions of the fourth and fifth New Armies.
 The division was to remain on the Western Front for the rest of the war.

 The 37th Division, forming part of VII Corps of the Third Army, played no part in the diversionary Attack on the Gommecourt Salient staged by VII Corps on 1 July 1916, during the first day on the Somme (1 July 1916) which began the Battle of the Somme (1 July – 18 November).
 The perceived poor performance of some New Army divisions in the fighting and the many losses suffered by the 34th Division, led to changes in the organisation of the 37th Division in the first half of July.
 The 110th Brigade was posted to the 21st Division and the 63rd Brigade received in return.
 The 111th and 112th Brigades were loaned to the 34th Division from 6 July to 22 August, to replace the 102nd (Tyneside Scottish) and 103rd (Tyneside Irish) Brigades.
 While under command of the 34th Division, the brigades took part in the Battle of Bazentin Ridge and the Battle of Pozières.

-Men of the 111th Brigade with trench mortar bombs at Beaumont-Hamel, France, late 1916.